microsoft/WhatTheHack/023-AdvancedKubernetes/Host/Solutions/03-resiliency.md

 ## Success Criteria

 - Before disabling the readiness probe, when you refresh the podinfo page, the hostname should rotate through each of the running pods.
-- After disabling a readiness probe, one of the hostnames should no longer be in the rotation
+- After disabling the response to the readiness probe, one of the hostnames should no longer be in the rotation

 ## Hints